 Like Facebook, Mighty Networks gives you a platform your members can access anywhere, whether they’re waiting in line for groceries or on the bus.
 The apps work great, letting your community members not only engage with posts, but also join meetings, take courses, and so much more.

 Unlike Facebook, Mighty Networks also lets you create the right environment for your community to thrive.
-This includes an amazing notification system to let users know about new content, updates via email, and–best of all–a dedicated space.
+This includes an amazing notification system to let users know about new content, updates via email, and–best of all–a dedicated community site with no ads or other posts.
 Mighty Networks also gives you more ways to contact your members through dedicated individual and group messaging.

-And there are no distractions.
-You’re not competing.
-When users join your group on Mighty Networks, it’s because that’s where they want to be.
+And because there are no distractions, you're not competing.
+When users join you on Mighty, it’s because that’s where they want to be.
 They’re giving you their undivided attention.
 And that makes for a great community.

 5. Mighty Networks vs. Facebook Groups: Safety and security